 Type the word unknown to you.
 Press Enter key to create a new line, where you can type the meaning.
-You can use WordWeb dictionary to find the meanings or some other dictionary you prefer.
+You can use WordWeb dictionary to find the meanings of some other dictionary you prefer.

-After having entered meaning of each word, press ENTER twice to create a blank line between each word and its meaning.
+After having entered the meaning of each word, press ENTER twice to create a blank line between each word and its meaning.

 As you can observe, I already have my list formatted with bold text to help visually separate each unknown word from its meaning.
-You can choose to format your ownlist the way you like.— including colors, highlights, and symbols.
+You can choose to format your own list the way you like.— including colors, highlights, and symbols.

-Next, I’ll need to indent each of the meaning.
+Next, I’ll need to indent each of the meanings.
 For this, I’ll click anywhere in the text of the first meaning text.
 Then, under the ‘Home’ tab on the ribbon look for the ‘Basic Text’ section and select the indent position.

-Alternatively, you can just highlight the complete meaning of a word, right-click the mouse button and select indent position.
+Alternatively, you can just highlight the complete meaning of a word, right-click the mouse button, and select indent position.

-Now, to make your list stand out, you can even hide the meanings under the words.
+Now, to make your list stand out, you can even hide the meanings of the words.
 How?
 Move the mouse cursor over the bullet directing towards a word.
 A 4-sided arrow icon should be visible to you now.

 Double-click the left mouse button.
 The action will collapse (hides) the indented line of text below the vocabulary word.